 Stretching along the shore of Lake Michigan for over a mile and comprising 400 acres, Van Buren State Park is the perfect camping spot for beach lovers and wood lovers alike.
 You can soak up the sun and go for a swim at the beach area or opt for the sandy forested dunes and other nature trails.
 You can’t leave Michigan without visiting Van Buren State Park, which offers 220 campsites that can accommodate your family’s RV.

 During your stay at Van Buren State Park, you can enjoy all this park has to offer, including biking, boating, hiking, fishing, swimming, and nature watching.
 Pets are allowed, but they must be kept on a leash and are not permitted at the swimming beach.
 Still, feel free to bring your furry friend along with you, since they’ll definitely love the dog beach and exploring the trails with you.

-The park is usually the busiest during the warmer months of mid-April through mid-October, while the water is nice and warm and the weather is pleasant.
+The park is usually the busiest from mid-April through mid-October, while the water is nice and warm, and the weather is pleasant.
 You’ll likely catch more than a few photo-worthy views of Lake Michigan and see plenty of wildlife year-round while walking the miles of beautiful nature trails around the park.
 You can also reserve a boat and venture out onto Lake Michigan.
-No matter what you choose to do during your RV trip to Van Buren State Park, you get to escape into the outdoors for that energizing adventure every nature lover seeks.
+No matter what you choose to do during your RV trip to Van Buren State Park, you get to explore 400 acres of pristine Michigan countryside.